Combining Like Terms — Guided Notes with Doodle & Color by Number Worksheets

 Why you'll love this

-This product contains scaffolded notes to help introduce the topic, 3 different activities (maze, doodle/color by number, regular worksheet) to help with practice, and real life application page to connect math to real life.
-Students determine whether terms are like terms, practice adding and subtracting like terms to simplify expressions, and then read about how combining like terms can help with food catering.
+This product contains scaffolded notes that help introduce the topic, three different activities (maze, doodle/color-by-number, regular worksheet) to help with practice, and a real-life application page to connect math to real life.
+Students will determine whether terms are like terms, practice adding and subtracting like terms to simplify expressions, and then read about how combining like terms can help with food catering.

-It's print-and-go and artsy—if your students love color by number, color by code, or sketch notes, they'll love this lessons.
+It's print-and-go and artsy!
+If your students love color by number, color by code, or sketch notes, they'll love this lesson.
+This product is part of the Expressions Bundle: Read, Write, Simplify, Evaluate Expressions! (purchase the bundle for the best deal!)

 What's included...
 (12 pages total)